sigp/lighthouse/README.md

         $ source $HOME/.cargo/env
 ```

    3. Use `rustup show` to get the info about the Rust setup.
-You will see active toolchain is in stable version.
+You will see active toolchain is in the stable version.
    4. Run  `rustc --version` to get the version of rustup.
-For doing an update use `rustup update` .
+For doing an update using` rustup update` .
    5. Navigate to the working directory.
    6. Run the test by using command `cargo test --all` .
-By running, it will pass all the required testcases.
-If you are doing it for first time, then you can grab a coffee meantime.
-Usually it takes time to build, compile and pass all test cases.
-If there are no error then, it means everything is working properly and it's time to get hand's dirty.
-In case, if there is error, then please raise the [issue](https://github.com/sigp/lighthouse/issues).
+By running, it will pass all the required test cases.
+If you are doing it for the first time, then you can grab a coffee meantime.
+Usually, it takes time to build, compile and pass all test cases.
+If there is no error then, it means everything is working properly and it's time to get hand's dirty.
+In case, if there is an error, then please raise the [issue](https://github.com/sigp/lighthouse/issues).
 We will help you.
-   7. Alternative of abhove step, You  can also run benchmarks by using `cargo bench --all`
+   7. The alternative of the above step, You  can also run benchmarks by using `cargo bench --all`

 ##### Note:
 Lighthouse presently runs on Rust `stable`, however, benchmarks currently require the